pal772/Visit-Bristol/README.md

  <br>

  * <a href="https://en.wikipedia.org/wiki/CSS"><img src="assets/readme-images/css.png" alt="CSS logo" widthfirst="4%"></a>
    CSS was used to style my website and make it responsive.
-CSS and HTML were the core technologies I used to create a image slider and gallery page.
+CSS and HTML were the core technologies i used to create a image slider and gallery page.
  <br>